Data visualization#

 Extra information about Markers#

-New in version 2.0: Marker Collections for faster plotting of many markers
+Added in version 2.0: Marker Collections for faster plotting of many markers

 Hyperspy’s Markers class and its subclasses extends the capabilities of the matplotlib.collections.Collection class and subclasses.
 Primarily it allows dynamic markers to be initialized by passing key word arguments with dtype=object.
 Those attributes are then updated with the plot as you navigate through the plot.